-Richard Pinner is Vice President of the prestigious Magic Circle and Inner Circle member with Gold Star, in addition to being a multi award-winning magician.
+Richard Pinner is a former Vice President of the UK’s prestigious Magic Circle and Member of the Inner Magic Circle with Gold Star.

-Winner of The Magic Circle's prestigious “Stage Magician of The Year” in 2014, Richard was also The Magic Circle's “Close up Magician of the Year“ in 1999 and in 2001 he was given the Cecil Lyle award for best original effect.
-In September 2003 Richard became the International Brotherhood of Magicians' Close up and Stage Magician of the year.
+A multi award-winning magician, Richard is a two-time winner of The Magic Circle's “Stage Magician of The Year” and “Close up Magician of the Year“ competitions.
+He was also awarded the prestigious Cecil Lyle award for best original effect and is a former winner of the International Brotherhood of Magicians' Close up and Stage Magician of the year.

 As a performer Richard Pinner has visited over 30 countries.
 With shows ranging from 4 minutes at a board meeting through support act for Victoria Wood to New Year's Eve Cabaret in New Zealand.